SR80-app/SR80-Manuals/user-manual.md

 Deletion requires an internet connection.
 If the app is offline, you'll see an error message — try again once you're back online.

 Only drafts can be deleted this way.
-Finalized work orders cannot be deleted (use the Close or Totaled workflow instead).
+Finalized work orders cannot be deleted (use the Close or Junk workflow instead).

 ### Editing a Checked-In Item